-Paper and cardboard are recycled more than any other material, accounting for two-thirds of what’s recycled in the United States.
+Paper and cardboard are one of the most recycled materials, accounting for two-thirds of what’s recycled in the United States.
 But that doesn’t mean there isn’t room for improvement—or innovation.
 Here are just a few of the ways that sustainably minded, forward-thinking companies around the globe are recycling paper to make products that benefit both people and the environment.

 The Building Materials Repurposing Waste

 “Traditional building materials are destroying our planet,” argues the Barcelona-based startup Honext.
 The solution?
 A natural construction material made from water, enzymes and cellulose taken from papermaking’s waste streams.
 In addition to being 100% recyclable and 100% made from waste, Honext’s material has all the desirable properties of traditional building materials.
 It’s sound- and thermal-insulating, moisture-resistant, fire-retardant, nontoxic and long-lasting, and it can be cut, drilled and sanded just like wood.

 Honext sees waste itself as an untapped resource, and the company is a paradigm of the circular economy.
 Waste collection leads to materials that build healthy environments, and when Honext’s material eventually reaches the end of its life, it’s recycled and fed back into the circular process to generate new building material.
 Its value chain stretches from paper mills and waste management companies all the way to architects and construction companies.